diem/off-chain-reference/docs/index.rst

 Where to start
 --------------

-We suggest that you expore the API in the following order:
+We suggest that you explore the API in the following order:

 * :py:mod:`offchainapi.payment` -- defines the PaymentObject and subobjects that allow VASPs to define payments.
 * :py:mod:`offchainapi.payment_command` -- Defines the basic PaymentCommand that thinly wraps the PaymentObject.